microsoftgraph/microsoft-graph-docs-contrib/concepts/authenticationmethods-get-started.md

 Next, grant the app the *UserAuthenticationMethod.ReadWrite.All* permission.
 You need this permission to perform both the read and write operations in this scenario.

-You can now start using the API.
+You can now start using the APIs.
 In this scenario, you use the APIs to manage Cameron White's authentication methods.

 ## Step 2: Check the user's authentication methods